Unpacking Jama Software’s $200 million round

 But at some point in the last decade, I made a promise to Jive cofounder Bill Lynch that I would get out of the mode of celebrating fundraising for fundraising’s sake.
 And to look deeper into the subtext of funding rounds—how those rounds impact companies or our startup community or Portland.
 In other words, I’d focus on how the money will effect change in our community.

-So when my phone lit up this morning with a bunchofstories about Jama Software raising $200 million, I knew I had a bunch of mulling ahead of me.
+So when my phone lit up this morning with a bunch of stories about Jama Software raising $200 million, I knew I had a bunch of mulling ahead of me.
 And, while I haven’t quite got the bag of cats that is my brain wrapped around it, here’s where I am so far…

 Homegrown company with dry powder